 Immunizations

 To ensure you complete your requirements on time please submit your documentation early.
 The Student Wellness Centre will contact you to book an appointment once your records are reviewed.
-This can take up to a week.
+If you have not heard from the SWC after 2 weeks please call to inquire about your records.

 All students in health science programs are required to have an immunization record completed and up to date to submit to their college.
-Students that are in a Health Science Program are required to provide documented proof of immunization.
 Completion of these requirements is mandatory for you to be able to do your clinical placements.

-Health Science Colleges include Medicine, Nursing, Physical Therapy, Dentistry, Dental Assistant Program, Pharmacy, Nutrition, Masters of Public Health and Veterinary Medicine.
+Health Science Colleges include Medicine, Nursing, Nurse Practitioner, Physical Therapy, Dentistry, Dental Assistant Program, Dental Therapy, Pharmacy, Nutrition, Masters of Public Health and Veterinary Medicine.

 Where can I find my immunization records?

-Check with your parents, Public Health in the area where you grew up in, or your Physician’s office.
-If your records are not located in Canada, check with any family that may be in the home country.
+You can find your immunization record on your provincial on-line health record.
+If you do not have access to this please check with your parents, Public Health in the area where you grew up in, or your Physician’s office.
+If your records are not located in Canada, check with any family that may be in your home country.
 If you immigrated to Canada as a child, Immigration Canada requires an immunization record signed from a Physician in your country.
 Ask your parents for this form.
 If you do not or cannot locate any records, you must start your immunizations over – this is costly and timely.
 Please make every effort to locate your records.

 Gardasil – Approximately $180.00 per injection- series of 3

-If you are a female born after 1996 and a male born after 2003 you are eligible for free Gardasil vaccine at Public Health.
+If you are a female born after 1996 and a male born after 2006 you are eligible for publicly funded Gardasil vaccine through Public Health.

 Tdap (Tetanus/diphtheria/pertussis)- Usually given every 10 years.
 Given at 26 weeks of pregnancy with each pregnancy.
 No charge for boosters